Working with sensitive data

-- research data containing personal identifying information (i.e. 'personal data' as defined in the General Data Protection Regulation);
+- research data containing personal identifying information, 'personal data' and special categories data as defined in UK and European data protection legislation;

-- confidential data, including data generated or used under a restrictive commercial research funding agreement;
+- commercially sensitive data, including data generated or used under a restrictive commercial research funding agreement;

-- data relating to species of plants or animals where the release of data may adversely affect rare or endangered species of plants or animals;
+- data relating to species of plants or animals where the release of data may adversely affect rare or endangered species;

 ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

 Personal data should not be stored on cloud (external) services, such as Dropbox, without ensuring legal safeguards are in place.

-Personal data should not be stored on unencrypted laptops or flashdrives.
+Personal data should not be stored on unencrypted laptops, flash drives or other storage devices.

 Personal data should not be transferred via insecure channels, such as email.

-- Personal data should be stored no longer than necessary.
+- Personal data should be kept no longer than necessary.
 Consider options for de-identification, anonymisation or timely disposal.